 A mortgage is a type of loan you take out when you want to buy a home or other type of property, but don’t have enough cash to pay the full purchase price.
 As such, nearly all prospective buyers need a mortgage to get into the housing market.
 Mortgages are available at banks, credit unions and other financial institutions, as well as from private lenders.
 All mortgage lenders have the right to take possession of your home if you don’t make your payments on time or default on the loan.

 How does a mortgage work?

 A mortgage works similarly to other loans, such as a car loan or personal loan.
 You must apply with a lender to get approved for a mortgage and to find out what size mortgage you qualify to borrow.
-To determine your eligibility and the rate of interest you’ll pay, mortgage lenders look at a variety of factors including your income, debt, credit history and score, and size of down payment.
+To determine your eligibility and the rate of interest you’ll pay, mortgage lenders look at a variety of factors including your income, debt, credit history and score, and the size of the down payment.